| Cursor Control "Cursor Control" behavior

 the cursor displays for various mouse events.
 This behavior lets you

+use any of the system cursors built into Director.
 When you drop this behavior on a sprite, you are prompted to configure

 the cursor changes concerning